Brewer throws for 303 yards, TD in Baylor's 21-13 win - WHIZ News

+HOUSTON (AP) — Baylor was happy to escape with a win against Rice on Saturday night.

+The Bears might have been even happier with the wakeup call they received.

-HOUSTON (AP) — Charlie Brewer threw for 303 yards and a touchdown, Denzel Mims caught six passes for 102 yards and Baylor held on to beat Rice 21-13 on Saturday night.
+Charlie Brewer threw for 303 yards and a touchdown, Denzel Mims caught six passes for 102 yards and Baylor held on to beat Rice 21-13.

+“I believe this with all my heart — we needed that game,” Baylor coach Matt Rhule said.
+“We needed that experience.”

 Brewer threw a 50-yard touchdown pass to Chris Platt with five minutes left in the second quarter, and ran for a 25-yard touchdown with 15 seconds left in the first half as the Bears (3-0) built a 21-3 halftime lead.
 Brewer finished 20 of 27 and rushed 12 times for 58 yards.